-Warm weather means many of us will be spending more time behind the wheel on vacations, weekend trips and more.
+Warmer weather means many of us will spend more time behind the wheel on vacations, weekend trips and more.

-Do you have a qualified auto mechanic whom you trust to ensure your car is ready to handle the heat — and who charges fairly?
-No one wants to overpay for car maintenance.
-So, consider these ideas to find an auto technician who keeps your car in optimal shape with minimal expense.
+Do you have a trusted qualified auto mechanic who will ensure your car is ready to handle the heat — and who charges a fair price?
+After all, no one wants to overpay for car maintenance.

 1. Don’t wait for a breakdown

 Don’t get stuck looking for a technician when your vehicle is on the back of a flatbed or hooked to a tow truck.
 If you haven’t already chosen who will repair your car, you are at someone else’s mercy.

 For example, your tow-truck driver may pressure you to use his favorite shop, which is a sign of an arrangement — and no assurance of quality.

 Ask relatives, friends and neighbors to recommend an auto-repair technician.
 If you know someone who owns the same type of car, even better.

 - Angie’s List: The company prides itself on vetting all reviews.